 A hierarchical design within Altium Designer can be defined as a design where the sheet-to-sheet relationships (the structure) in the design is represented, with sheet symbols representing the lower sheets in the design hierarchy.
 The symbol represents the sheet below, and the sheet entries in it represent/connect to the ports on the sheet.

 In Altium Designer, starting a hierarchical design requires the creation of sheet symbols.
-A sheet symbol is an electrical primitive, used to represent a sub or child sheet in a hierarchical schematic.
-Sheet symbols also include sheet entries, which provide a net connection between parent and child schematic sheets, similar to the way that ports provide connections between schematics in a flat-sheet design.
+A sheet symbol is an electrical primitive, used in design reuse to represent a sub or child sheet in a hierarchical pcb schematic.
+Sheet symbols also include sheet entries, which provide a net connection between parent and child schematic entry sheets, similar to the way that ports provide connections between schematics in a flat-sheet design.
 The sheet symbols can be used to organize multiple schematics on a large design and provides users with the overall flexibility to view net connections across their entire project.

 Easy Design Navigation